 Paltrow has portrayed supporting, as well as, lead roles, in films such as The Talented Mr. Ripley, The Royal Tenenbaums, Shallow Hal, and Proof, for which she earned a Golden Globe nomination as Best Actress in Motion Picture Drama.
 Since 2008 she has portrayed Pepper Potts, the Love Interest of Iron Man in the Marvel Cinematic Universe, particularly the Iron Man and Avengers films.

 She has had two children, Apple and Moses, with Coldplay lead vocalist Chris Martin, who she was married to since 2003 but separated (or, as she put it, "consciously uncoupled") in early 2014.
+She met her second husband Brad Falchuk on the set of Glee.
 In recent years Paltrow has been concentrating on her "Goop" lifestyle brand rather than her acting career.

 - Hook (1991) as young Wendy Darling

 - Malice (1993) as Paula Bell

 - Emma (1996) as Emma Woodhouse